-An edible chocolate pudding slime is a super fun alternative to the classic slime recipes that use borax!
-If you need a taste-safe and borax free slime, try this recipe.
-We have made edible slime out of marshmallows, gummy bears, peeps, taffy, and more, but this one takes the cake!
-The delicious scent of chocolate pudding makes a great addition to this homemade edible slime recipe, and of course, gummy worms make a surprise play element.
+An edible chocolate pudding slime is a fun alternative to the classic slime recipes that use borax!
+We make edible candy slime from marshmallows, gummy bears, peeps, taffy, and more, but this one takes the cake!
+See the easy pudding slime recipe and video below.

 Pudding Slime Recipe